InvirganceDocumentation/convirgance-docs/docs/README.md

 Traditional ORMs force you to map your database to Java objects, adding complexity and overhead.
 Convirgance takes a different approach:

-- **Direct SQL Control**: Write the SQL you want, get back the data you need
+- **Direct SQL Control**: Write the SQL you want, get back the data you need.
-- **Stream Processing**: Handle large datasets efficiently without loading everything into memory
+- **Stream Processing**: Handle large datasets efficiently without loading everything into memory.
-- **Format Freedom**: Read from a database, output to CSV, or transform JSON - it's all the same to Convirgance
+- **Format Freedom**: Read from a database, output to CSV, or transform JSON - it's all the same to Convirgance.
-- **SQL-Like Operations**: Use familiar concepts like WHERE clauses and GROUP BY, even on non-SQL data sources
+- **SQL-Like Operations**: Our filters and transformers provide concepts like WHERE clauses and GROUP BY, allowing you to work with data in a familiar way.

 ## Simple Example